Full Fathom Five

 During the 2012–13 season, Thomas Adès’s The Tempest had a thrilling Met premiere, with the composer conducting Robert Lepage’s magical production and magnetic baritone Simon Keenlyside starring as Prospero.
 By Thomas May

 When The Tempest opened at London’s Royal Opera House in February 2004, the anticipation couldn’t have been more intense.
 Composer Thomas Adès—only 32 at the time—had already been thrust into the international spotlight in the previous decade and found himself having to live up to recurrent comparisons with his similarly precocious compatriot and predecessor Benjamin Britten.
 Despite all this pressure, the overwhelming, almost unanimous response to Adès’s second opera seemed to confirm the parallels.
 “Only time will tell whether the first night of The Tempest in 2004 was a moment to set alongside the first night of Peter Grimes in 1945 in the history of British music,” wrote The Guardian the day after the occasion.
 “But it felt that way in the theatre.”
-(A 2008 Met performance of Grimes is also being streamed this week.)

 Time has proved that the initial verdicts weren’t idle hyperbole.
 The Tempest belongs to that rare group of contemporary operas whose critical acclaim is matched by the ultimate practical test of stage-worthiness.
 In 2013, less than a decade after its premiere, it arrived at the Met.
 Robert Lepage’s staging was a co-production of the Met, Opéra de Québec, and the Vienna Staatsoper and also featured Adès making his company debut as conductor.
 Reprising his performance as Prospero was baritone Simon Keenlyside, whose combined vocal and physical presence were widely admired as ideally suited to the role he created at the Royal Opera House.